smarmau/asknews_mlb/README.md

 1. **Data Collection:** The bot scrapes daily odds and game data from Sportsbook Review, ensuring it has the most current information available.

 2. **AI-Powered Analysis:** Using the state-of-the-art forecasting model provided by AskNews, the bot processes this data to generate predictions.
-This model combines historical game data, player statistics, and current odds to deliver highly accurate forecasts.
+This model combines news (within the last 5 mins), historical game data, player statistics, and current odds to deliver highly accurate forecasts.

 3. **Prediction and Insights:** The bot produces game predictions along with detailed analysis and insights, helping users make informed betting decisions.